CryptosOdysseus/TESTING-STUFF/Note on Inventor-AAE and its Legal Agent status .md

 >Transfer of control decisions can only be made by those who designed such systems- as these decisions are system dependent.

 Further debunking that nonsense with a metaphor used earlier, this would be equivalent to peering through the glass window at the door of a medical operation block, constantly telling the surgeon how (s)he should operate, at intervals of infinitesimal fractions of a second.

+More thoughts by Brenden in reply to Diana on the pivotal axis of "control" of AAEs by NPIs or other AAEs:

+>The challenge will be- that in the system as we are ever increasingly building Are complex systems that will at times be under human control and at times be under control of an AI.

+>But this is the simplified version- the reality of what is going to happen is that these systems will be indistinguishable.
+And at times only parts of certain systems will change control.
+It is going to become very difficult to separate out what we are currently calling AI from what is human.

+>Much of this has to do with the bandwidth of the interfaces we use for computational entities- And more specifically the computational modalities we used to interface with these systems.

+>If in one moment I am under control and then the next moment I gesture and the system is under control things become gray very quickly.....

+>And this is nothing of the computational intelligence which will be enbedded into all of these systems.
+I could go on but I should probably stop while I’m ahead.
+(Or not).

+So it looks like we indeed have identified another pivotal axis, the notion, degree, & modalities of control of an AAE by an NPI and/or another AAE, and/or an NPI extended (enhanced, augmented) by an AAE.
+More on this in later editions.

+We yet have to see whether and how we integrate it & utilize it in our overall AALE methodology & construct.
+More later.